Master of European Union Studies

 The Master of European Union Studies will normally be completed within 12–18 months full-time, but may be completed part-time in up to 3 years.

-As the MEURO has a strong research component, it will prepare you for further research at a doctoral level.
+The MEURO has the advantage of also preparing you for further research at a doctoral level.

 The National Centre for Research on Europe offers a Doctor of Philosophy (PhD) in European Studies.